 The benefit is means-tested.
 A person or a household can receive the benefit if net income per household member is below the GMI level.
-Income test includes all net income excluding income from municipal social benefits (bsaot), the child birth benefit (bfaba\s) and the funeral benefit (bsafu).
+Income test includes all net income excluding income from municipal social benefits (bsaot), the child birth benefit (bfaba_s) and the funeral benefit (bsafu).
+As of 2017, the income test also excludes the family state benefit (bfana_s).

-- Benefit amount - A) Standard rules
+A) Standard rules